• Skip to primary navigation

 A glass bowl with chocolate batter and a spatula.

 Step 2: (Picture 2 above).
-In a medium bowl, whisk to to combine the wet ingredients.
-Stir the wet ingredients into the dry ingredients with a spatula.
+Whisk to together the wet ingredients in a medium bowl.
+Pour the wet ingredients into the dry ingredients.
+Fold everything together with a spatula just until all flour streaks disappear.
 Gently fold in the raspberries.

 A muffin pan with chocolate raspberry muffin batter in some of the muffin cavities.